 Productive Muslims know how to seek motivation and use it to spur them on in their actions.
 Below is a list of top tips to stay motivated during the remainder of Ramadan.

 Keep intentions pure:

-Intentions are the key drivers for a Muslim, and as Muslims we should have one main intention and that is to serve Allah (glorified and exalted be He) and attain the best destination: Jannah.
+Intentions are the key drivers for a Muslim, and as Muslims we should have one main intention and that is to serve Allah and attain the best destination: Jannah.